-Following the foregoing adjustments to executive compensation, no additional modifications were made to our named executives' compensation in 2023, except for cost-ofliving (COLA) adjustments in mid-2023, when all staff wages and salaries were adjusted under our policies and practices.
-No update was provided in 2023 by RG&A.
+No additional modifications were made to our named executives' compensation in 2024, except for cost-of-living (COLA) adjustments in mid-2024, when all staff wages and salaries were adjusted under our policies and practices.
+When the Company implemented additional increases to all non-executive staff wages and salaries in late 2024, the executive team was not included in the salary adjustment.